Code of Conduct 2022

 - obtain approval from the Government Relations Department before contacting any government or legislative official on Morgan Stanley’s behalf on any matter related to our business or the laws or regulations that impact the Firm

 Potential Litigation and Legal Holds: You must promptly notify LCD if you become aware of any potential litigation or regulatory proceeding involving you in your professional capacity or Morgan Stanley.
 We are required to preserve information, documents and other materials, whether in physical or electronic form, in connection with litigation, investigations and regulatory and administrative proceedings.
-You must comply with any notices from LCD directing you to preserve information, documents or materials.
+You must comply with any notices from LCD directing you to preserve information, documents or materials, including those that may reside on any personal phone, tablet, computer, or other device—such as email, text/SMS, and messaging applications.
+This preservation obligation extends to applications you have used that have not been approved by the Firm for business use, including communications on devices outside of Morgan Stanley platforms, in violation of Firm policy.

 Communications Protected by Law: While the Code sets forth requirements for communicating with legal, regulatory or government authorities on Morgan Stanley’s behalf, nothing in this Code restricts you from: